There’s a lot of buzz these days around the phrase “intentional living” or “living with intention.”

 The following points sum up my values, aims and plans.

 Whenever I make decisions about how to spend my time, money, and energy I try to reflect back on these intentions.

 I don’t always make the right decisions at the right time (no one’s perfect, right?)

 However, living intentionally helps me recognize when I’m going off course and helps steer me back to what’s important.

 - My aim is to be fit and healthy, at whatever age I am, with the freedom, time and energy to enjoy the company of my friends and family.

-- I want to spend time in a cozy, organised and peaceful home, providing a calm haven for my family in a sometimes noisy and chaotic world.
+- I want to spend time in a cozy, organized and peaceful home, providing a calm haven for my family in a sometimes noisy and chaotic world.